 A member of the Inclusion department will work with parents and students on the transition from KS3 to KS4, supporting students to understand the options process.

 KS4 – Post 16

-During Year 10 we will start the process of discussing with parents and students the transition to Post 16.
-This will involve any agencies that may be involved for their input, such as the Careers Adviser.
+During Year 10 we start the process of discussing with parents and students the transition to Post 16.
+This will involve agencies such as the Careers Advisor.
 LSAs will support with filling application forms to colleges and accompany for college visits and interviews as required.
-The SENCo or a member of the Inclusion Department will liaise with the receiving school, college or provision to share information.
+The SENCo or a member of the Inclusion department will liaise with the receiving school, college or provision to share information.